How to track the source of your leads on Pipedrive

 Leads source reports

-Gain deeper insights into lead origins with these reports.
+Gain deeper insights into lead sources with these reports.

 Begin by segmenting leads by Channel to identify the most productive channels.